joengelh/iot-database-endpoint/README.md

 | ------ | -------------- | ------- |
 | `data` | `/api/v1/data` | `POST`  |

+## Swagger Documentation

+Once deployed, FastApi automatically renders a Swagger API documentation at **https://<your_domain>/docs** for developers to read.

 ## Configuration

 For the email Templates to render successfully, copy `logo/logo_green.png` to `/dat`so it can be loaded from the web.